0davidog/CI_PP5_VideoDrome/README.md

 - The CustomerOrder model connects to the Customer model as a Foregin Key.
 This is the customer's saved information.
 - The OrderItem model connects to the CustomerOrder and Video models as Foreign Keys and represent the videos purchased as a part of an order.
 - The Customer model connects to the User model as a Foreign Key and contains the saved data chosen by the user.
-- The CustomerMessageThread model connects to the User model as a Foreign Key as the author or the original message in the thread.
-- The CustomerMessage model also connects to the User model as a Foreign Key as the author of the message.

 [Heroku Postgres](https://www.heroku.com/postgres)